 Exam Prep Tips

 - While FINRA’s exam outline is one way to prepare for the Series 24 exam, it’s not the only preparation you should take.
 You might want to consult the expertise of someone who’s taken the exam before.
 You could ask around at your firm or others in the industry.
 Or you could ask another advisor or financial planner.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If the Series 24 Exam isn’t a need for your financial track, you still might want to look into other certifications.
 There’s the Series 99 exam, plus a handful of financial certifications you may obtain.
 Not all financial certifications, licenses, and exams are the same.
 Many have different eligibility requirements to qualify.
 Before taking any test, review the requirements and if you’re a good candidate.
 Since each certification has a different set of requirements and skills, consider ones that best suit your needs.